hashicorp/design-system/website/docs/icons/usage-guidelines/partials/guidelines/overview.md

 ### Off

-Off icons are icons including a strike-through.
-Off icons are indicated by `-off` in the icon name.
+Off icons are icons including a strike-through and are indicated by `-off` in the icon name.

 Use Off icons to indicate something is disabled, unavailable, or will return a toggled icon `off`.